 Admitted students will receive a support contract that covers all living expenses and tuition fees.
 These support contract recipients are automatically members of the Saarbrücken Graduate School of Computer Science.

 Applications should be submitted to the IMPRS-CS; the Graduate School is involved in the admissions process.
 Applicants who will be invited to our PhD Application Talks are required to deliver a 15-minute research presentation on their Master’s project, followed by a question and answer period, in front of the admission committee and other audience members.
+Application talks are held three times a year: in February (with an application deadline in November), in May (with an application deadline in February), in October (with an application deadline in July).
+Please check our front page for information about the exact date of the current application deadline.
 All admitted students receive financial aid in the form of a support contract.

 The IMPRS-CS graduate program is organized in collaboration with the MPI for Informatics, the MPI for Software Systems, and the Department of Computer Science at Saarland University, all three of which rank among the very best scientific research institutions in Computer Science in Europe.